Exercise and diet play a vital role in fitness and wellness.

 Though the seat is padded, the Beauty4Less Inversion Table does not have extra cushioning or additional lumbar support.
 Because of this, you may not find it as comfortable for longer term use.

-However, this can be ideal for those with limited space due to its ability to fold up compactly at 150 cm x 70 cm x 110 cm.
-Purchase if you want a budget table that you’re planning on using it minimally during the week.
+However, this can be ideal for those with limited space due to its ability to fold up compactly – just be aware of its maximum user weight of 100 kg.
+It’s a great budget table for those that plan on using it minimally during the week.

 You can invert your body at a fixed angle of 20,40, 60, and 80 degrees or you can set it at free inversion giving you around 90 degrees with this Sportsplus model.
 It’s easy to assemble, use, and store.